 Directors are encouraged to attend the annual meeting of stockholders.
-Seven of our directors serving on our Board of Directors at the time of the 2020 annual meeting of stockholders attended the 2020 annual meeting of stockholders.
+All of the directors then serving on our Board of Directors at the time of the 2021 annual meeting of stockholders attended the 2021 annual meeting of stockholders.

 Policy on Trading, Pledging and Hedging of Company Stock